t4nm4y/admissionMgmt/readme.md

 It has many other features which are all listed in the Backend API References below.

+The website is hosted here: https://yoga-classes-tk.onrender.com/

+You can login as an admin by these credentials:

+username: admin

+password: admin1234

 ## Tech-Stack used
 React.js, Express.js, Node.js, HTML, CSS, SQL